sjelms/EPUB-to-Markdown-Converter/README.md

 - **Enhanced**: The script now handles various EPUB structures and metadata patterns robustly
 - **Enhanced**: Book titles are extracted from copyright statements for better folder naming
 - **Enhanced**: All titles are converted to proper Title Case formatting
-- **Enhanced**: Subsection detection works across different HTML tag types (h1, h2, p, div, section, etc.)
+- **Enhanced**: Subsection detection works across different HTML tag types (h1, h2, p, div, section, etc.) and handles anchor-based subsections within chapter files
 - The `<title>` tag is assumed to contain the correct chapter name
 - Titles will be slugified for use in internal link resolution
 - Chapters may span multiple .xhtml files (e.g., chapter7, chapter7a, chapter7b) — these will be merged based on metadata structure